martapienkosz/interactivemedia/finalProject/journal.md

 The idea of the game is that the user controls the movement of the ball on the screen with two sensors.
 Its task is to follow the instructions on the screen to get the checkpoints and finaly change the color of LED to blue.
 Gaining a point is signified by changing the color of the LEDs from white.
 I used the readings from both of these sensors to control the ball x position (ultrasonic sensor) and y position(potentiometer).

 <img src= "https://github.com/martapienkosz/interactivemedia/blob/master/Media/finalproject_sketch.png" width= "1100">
-##### My next step will be to wire everything up and initialize the communication between Arduino and Processing

 ## Sunday, November 29